 “Ming porcelain is neither the first nor the best, but it remains one of the most significant milestones in ceramic history.”

-The Ming’s porcelain prowess had so exceeded the quality of its predecessors that the Ming dynasty’s Yongle Emperor ordered the construction of a pagoda with white porcelain bricks in his capital city of Nanjing sometime during the 15th century..
+The Ming’s porcelain prowess had so exceeded the quality of its predecessors that the Ming dynasty’s Yongle Emperor ordered the construction of a pagoda with white porcelain bricks in his capital city of Nanjing sometime during the 15th century.
+The Porcelain Tower of Nanjing became one of the seven wonders of the medieval world.
 A modern replica still exists today.

 The Ming dynasty’s achievements were many, including the building of the Forbidden City and the majority of the Great Wall, advancing printing methods and maintaining the largest economy in the world.
 But for most, it’s the breathtaking work of the era’s best porcelain craftsmen that define the period.
 And who can fault them?